lladnew/gr8r/lib/README-GRAFANA-LOGGING.md

 * Make logs easy to query, filter, and chart.
 * Keep sensitive data out of logs.
 * Keep request latency unaffected by logging failures.
+* verbose error logging to Grafana and limited success logging (more verbose success logging to conole for troubeshooting with wrangler tail)

 ---